buildpacks/rfcs/text/0000-dockerfiles.md

 All Dockerfiles are provided with `base_image` and `build_id` args.
 The `base_image` arg allows the Dockerfile to reference the original base image.
-The `build_id` arg allows the Dockerfile to invalidate the cache after a certain layer and must be defaulted to `0`.
+The `build_id` arg allows the Dockerfile to invalidate the cache after a certain layer and should be defaulted to `0`.
 The executor of the Dockerfile will provide the `build_id` as a UUID (this eliminates the need to track this variable).
 When the `$build_id` arg is referenced in a `RUN` instruction, all subsequent layers will be rebuilt on the next build (as the value will change).

-Build args specified in `build.toml` are provided to `build.Dockerfile` or `Dockerfile` (when applied to the build-time base image).
+Build args specified in `build.toml` are provided to `build.Dockerfile` (when applied to the build-time base image).
-Build args specified in `launch.toml` are provided to `run.Dockerfile` or `Dockerfile` (when applied to the runtime base image).
+Build args specified in `run.toml` are provided to `run.Dockerfile` (when applied to the runtime base image).

 A runtime base image may indicate that it preserves ABI compatibility by adding the label `io.buildpacks.rebasable=true`.
 In the case of builder-specified Dockerfiles, `io.buildpacks.rebasable=false` is set automatically on the base image before a runtime Dockerfile is applied and must be explicitly set to `true` if desired.
 If multiple Dockerfiles are applied, all must set `io.buildpacks.rebasable=true` for the final value to be `true`.
 Rebasing an app without this label set to `true` requires passing a new `--force` flag to `pack rebase`.
+When the run image is extended and `io.buildpacks.rebasable=true`, the `extend` phase will communicate to the `export` phase the top layer of the run image (prior to extension) so that the exporter can set the appropriate value of `io.buildpacks.lifecycle.metadata` `runImage.topLayer`.

 #### Example: App-specified Dockerfile Extension